- Vitamins and mineral supplements?

 Shampoo should precisely suit the specific needs of our pets.
 If it is still a puppy, we suggest using puppy shampoo.
 Blends of unique herbs as well as natural extracts are the current trends in the market.
 When selecting a shampoo for your pet, the most important aspect is really whether it has been clinically tested to be safe and effective.

 Deemed necessary if the skin condition of the new pet is dry and dull.
-Take note that external conditioning or shampooing must always be coupled with internal skin and coat supplementation to give vigor, vitality and luster to your new pet’s skin and coat.
+Take note that external conditioning or shampooing must always be coupled with internal skin and coat supplementation to give vigour, vitality and luster to your new pet’s skin and coat.

 Powder?
 Ear care?